maplesond/spectre/README.md

 Modules:
 ========

-Within the parent maven project for the PhygenSuite there is a single “pom.xml” which describes common properties for all child modules.
+Within the parent maven project for phybre there is a single “pom.xml” which describes common properties for all child modules.
 This file contains details such as project details, developer list, compiler settings, unit test configuration, common dependencies and some common jar packaging settings.
 Beyond the pom.xml there are the child modules themselves, which each have their own pom.xml describing their specific configuration.
 A short summary of each module follows:

 Core: